apache/druid/docs/multi-stage-query/reference.md

 - requires an `AS` clause to specify the format of the exported rows.

 When you export data, Druid creates metadata files in a subdirectory of the destination directory named `_symlink_format_manifest`.
-The `manifest` file within that directory`_symlink_format_manifest/manifest` lists absolute paths to exported files using the symlink manifest format.
+Within the `_symlink_format_manifest/manifest` directory, the `manifest` file lists absolute paths to exported files using the symlink manifest format.
 For example:

 ```text
 s3://export-bucket/export/query-6564a32f-2194-423a-912e-eead470a37c4-worker2-partition2.csv